 Within three days of the launch of his new website, Ben received his first lead from the site—a local business owner who filled out the form on the website to request a free “new business startup consultation”.
 He has continued to get leads from the site on a regular basis since then.
 He now has a consistent look to his brand both online and offline, and plenty of printed marketing materials to hand out to various types of customers.

 Would you like to experience results similar to Ben’s?
-Complete a free signature brand audit today to begin the process of working with Redpoint Marketing Consultants.
+Complete a free marketing checkup today to begin the process of working with Redpoint Marketing Consultants.